 A critical component of a successful Internship experience is finding an appropriate placement.
 In this seminar students will identify their personal work style and strengths, will identify a good career match, will create an effective cover letter and resume, will explore effective networking, interviewing, and negotiation skills.
 This course will help students identify search tools for finding internships.
 A goal of this course is to secure an internship for the following semester.
 Must have Junior standing.

 This is an introduction to the art, craft, and history of letterforms.
 With an emphasis on calligraphy and continuing with digital imaging, students gain a historical perspective of the development of letterforms and how they influence modern communications.

 GRAP307 - Motion Graphics

-In this course, students develop conceptual and visual problem-solving skills as they relate to interactive design, motion studies, and time based art.
-Through demonstrations, studio sessions, and critiques students create portfolio quality animation, interactive, and motion study projects.
+In this course, students develop conceptual and visual problem-solving skills as they relate to motion studies and time-based art.
+Through demonstrations, studio sessions, and critiques students create portfolio quality animation and motion study projects.